hashobject/mangopay/README.md

 Below is an example how create, fetch and modify user.

-All other interactions with MangoPay can be done in absolutely the same way.
+All other interactions with Mangopay can be done in absolutely the same way.

-MangoPay API is very consistent.
+Mangopay API is very consistent.
 You need just change 1 parameter of each method.
 So e.x. instead of 'users' just use 'wallets' or 'withdrawals'.

 For details about what properties are required for each entity creation please visit an official API [documentation](http://www.mangopay.com/api-references/).

-To include MangoPay library:
+To include Mangopay library:

 ```
 user=> (use 'mangopay.core)